openshift-labs/lab-developing-with-odo/workshop/content/075-create-a-service.md

 mongodb-ephemeral     mongodb-ephemeral     ProvisionedAndBound
 ```

-Instead of interactive mode, you could instead have provided all these configuration via command line flags, but for *services* that have many parameters this can be inconvenient.
+Instead of interactive mode, you could instead have provided all this configuration via command line flags, but for *services* that have many parameters this can be inconvenient.
 A separate example using PostgreSQL, and not MongoDB as we want here, where command line flags were used is:

 ```bash
 odo service create dh-postgresql-apb my-postgresql-db --plan dev -p postgresql_user=luke -p postgresql_password=secret